Cloudef/chck/README.md

 ## Installing

-No systemwide install yet provided.

 The utilites are small and mainly meant to be copied to your project.
-However library containing all the utilities is built with the cmake.
+However libraries for each component is built with the cmake.

 ## Some rules what goes here

 * Each utility should be independant.
    * Though, it's ok to include macros.h and overflow.h
 * Each utility should contain tests.